This post may contain affiliate links. Please read our disclosure policy.

 - Preheat oven to 400 degrees F.

-- If package has 8 biscuits, split each biscuit in half to make 16 flat disks.
+- If package of 16 ounces biscuit dough has 8 biscuits, split each biscuit in half to make 16 flat disks.
 Divide cheese into 16 equal portions.
-Cut each piece of salami up into 4 pieces.
+Cut each piece of 2 ounces salami up into 4 pieces.

-- One biscuit at a time, add chunk of cheese and 4 pieces of salami on dough and then wrap ends around to create a ball.
+- One biscuit at a time, add chunk of 6 ounces part skim low moisture mozzarella and 4 pieces of salami on dough and then wrap ends around to create a ball.
 Be sure to fully seal.

-- Add olive oil to a shallow cup.
-Add parmesan and seasoning to another shallow cup.
+- Add 1-2 tablespoons olive oil to a shallow cup.
+Add 1/4 cup parmesan cheese and 1/4 cup dried Italian seasoning to another shallow cup.

 - Once all the balls have formed, dip each ball in the olive oil and then roll the top in the parmesan seasoning mixture.
 Place on a baking sheet with the parmesan seasoning side up.